mfekadu/FantasticFive/README.md

 ## Contribution Guidelines
 * It's a good idea to make a new branch off of [`dev`][dev_link] with your `username + feature` to avoid merge conflicts (see ["Git Flow"][gitflow] for more info)
-  * Once the code is done, [make a new pull request](https://github.com/CSC307Winter2019/Group5/pulls)
+  * Once the code is done, [make a new pull request](https://github.com/CSC307Winter2019/Group5/pulls) or merge into dev

 ## Useful Git Info
 * ["Git Flow"][gitflow]